jimmyrcom/python_load_json_postgresql/README.md

 from 'table.json'
 csv quote e'\x01' delimiter e'\x02';

 But sometimes it would break on certain escape characters.
+You also get breaks when querying data containing null bytes \u0000

 I also tried pgfutter but it never actually loaded the data. pgloader doesn't seem to support json.